UglyToad/PdfPig/README.md

     string text = page.Text;

-There is a new (0.0.3) method which provides access to the words.
+There is a method which provides access to the words.
 This uses basic heuristics and is not reliable or well-tested:

     IEnumerable<Word> words = page.GetWords();

-You can also (0.0.6) access the raw operations used in the page's content stream for drawing graphics and content on the page:
+You can also access the raw operations used in the page's content stream for drawing graphics and content on the page:

     IReadOnlyList<IGraphicsStateOperation> operations = page.Operations;

 Consult the PDF specification for the meaning of individual operators.

-There is also an early access (0.0.3) API for retrieving the raw bytes of PDF image objects per page:
+There is also an API for retrieving the PDF image objects per page:

-    IEnumerable<XObjectImage> images = page.ExperimentalAccess.GetRawImages();
+    IEnumerable<XObjectImage> images = page.GetImages();

-This API will be changed in future releases.

 ### Letter